corefan/xenko-docs/en/manual/graphics/post-effects/light-streaks.md

 | Property                  | Description
 | ------------------------- | ----------------
-| Amount                    | Amount/Strength of the light streak.
+| Amount                    | Strength of the light streak
 | Streak Count              | Number of beams emitted by a bright point.
 The more streaks, the higher the performance cost.
 | Attenuation               | How fast the light attenuates along a streak (0 for immediate attenuation, 1 for no attenuation)
 | Phase                     | Phase (angle) of the star-like pattern
 | Color Aberration Strength | Strength of the color aberration along the streaks. <br>![media/light-streaks-3.png](media/light-streaks-3.png) <br>Notice the streaks involve multiple colours (yellow, purple, green, pink).